quicktheories/QuickTheories/README.md

 If you were looking for QuickCheck for Java you just found it.

+Unlike many other systems QuickTheories supports both shrinking and targeted search using coverage data.

 ## What is property based testing

 Traditional unit testing is performed by specifying a series of concrete examples and asserting on the outputs/behaviour of the unit under test.